QD25565/mcp-ai-foundation/docs/notebook.md

-# Notebook MCP v3.0.0
+# Notebook MCP v3.0.1

-Personal memory system with knowledge graph intelligence and PageRank-powered recall.
+Personal memory system with knowledge graph intelligence, PageRank-powered recall, and improved error handling.

 ## Overview

 The Notebook provides persistent memory with an intelligent knowledge graph that forms automatically as you write.
-Version 3.0.0 introduces entity extraction, session detection, and PageRank scoring to transform linear memory into emergent intelligence.
+Version 3.0.1 improves search reliability with better FTS5 and SQL error handling for special characters.

 ## Key Features